Halloumi: Overview and preparation

 Although it can be consumed raw, halloumi is often used in cooking and can be fried until brown (without melting) due to its higher-than-typical melting point.
-This makes it an excellent cheese for frying or grilling (as in saganaki) and serving either as is, or with vegetables, or as an ingredient in salads or sandwiches.
+This makes it excellent for frying or grilling (as in saganaki) and serving either as is, or with vegetables, or as an ingredient in salads or sandwiches.
 There are many recipes that use halloumi beyond simple grilling.

-Traditional halloumi is a semicircular shape, weighing 220–270 g.
+Traditional halloumi is a hemispherical shape, weighing 220–270 g.
 The fat content is approximately 25% wet weight, 47% dry weight with about 17% protein.
 Its firm texture when cooked causes it to squeak on the teeth when being chewed.

-Traditional halloumi is typically made from fresh, unpasteurized sheep and/or goat's milk.
-However, for its commercial production a mixture of pasteurized sheep, goat and cow's milk is used.
+Traditional halloumi is typically made from fresh, unpasteurized goat’s and/or sheep milk.
+However, for its commercial production a mixture of pasteurized cow’s, goat and sheep milk is used.

 Two main types of halloumi exist: fresh and mature.
 Fresh halloumi has a semi-hard, elastic texture and a milder, less salty flavor compared to the aged version.
-As mature halloumi is stored in brine it has a harder, drier texture, as well as a saltier flavor.
+As mature halloumi is stored in brine, it has a harder, drier texture, as well as a saltier flavor.
 Both versions have a slight minty flavor, due to the addition of spearmint during the production of the cheese.

-Sealed, halloumi (both fresh and mature) can last in a refrigerator for as long as a year.
+If properly sealed and refrigerated, halloumi (both fresh and mature) can last for as long as a year.

 Production

-Production of halloumi cheese involves several key steps:
+Production of halloumi involves several key steps:

 The first step of halloumi production involves the coagulation of the milk in order to make curds.
-This occurs by stirring rennet into the milk mixture while keeping it at a temperature of 30–34 °C until the milk coagulates (a process which takes approximately 30–45 minutes).
-Once the curd is formed it is then cut, reheated and stirred in order to increase its firmness.
+This is done by stirring rennet into the milk mixture while keeping it at a temperature of 30–34 °C until the milk coagulates (a process which takes approximately 30–45 minutes).
+Once the curd is formed, it is then cut, reheated and stirred in order to increase its firmness.
 The curds are then added to special molds and pressed until a sufficient amount of whey has been removed.

 The next step of production involves the boiling of the pressed curds in hot whey (collected during the pressing of the curds) for at least 30 minutes, during a process known as scalding.
-This is the most crucial step in the halloumi production as it contributes to the characteristic texture of the cheese.
+This is the most crucial step in the halloumi production, as it contributes to the characteristic texture of the cheese.
 The cooked pieces are then removed from the whey and are salted and garnished with fresh or dried mint (Mentha viridis) leaves.
 They are then folded and stored in salted whey for 1–3 days before being packed in airtight containers, ready to be sold and consumed.

 For the production of mature halloumi, the cheese needs to be kept in the brine whey for at least 40 days.